 In fact, more than 115 people die each day due to an opiate overdose.
 With the knowledge that opiate abuse has reached epidemic proportions, several different initiatives have been put in motion to scale back the numbers of deaths occurring because of these substances.
 For example, all emergency personnel such as firefighters, police officers, and EMT’s now carry Narcan, which is the brand name for naloxone, a medication capable of reversing an overdose.
 The use of Narcan has saved thousands of lives, and it is reported that when states put forward legislation that supports the use of Narcan, 9-11 percent of opiate abusers can be prevented from dying due to overdose.
 In addition, Narcan can be co-prescribed with medications containing opiates or those that produce opiate-like effects.

 For those who are addicted to opiates, the challenges that they can face in their everyday lives can be insurmountable.
 Even if someone addicted to opiates wants to stop, it is often extremely difficult to do so without the help of professionals.
-For these reasons it is critical you reach out to an opiate detox center in Athens Tennessee today.
+For these reasons it is critical you reach out to our opiate detox center in Athens, TN today.

 What Are Opiates?